History of OECD in Timeline

 On 1 July 2016, Latvia became a member of the OECD.

-July 2017: Latest Version of Transfer Pricing Guidelines
+July 2017: Transfer Pricing Guidelines Updated

-In July 2017, the latest version of the Transfer Pricing Guidelines incorporates the Actions developed under the Base Erosion and Profit Shifting (BEPS) project initiated by the G20.
+In July 2017, the latest version of the Transfer Pricing Guidelines incorporates the approved Actions developed under the Base Erosion and Profit Shifting (BEPS) project initiated by the G20.

-2017: OECD Global GDP Share in 2017
+2017: OECD global GDP statistics

 As of 2017, OECD Member countries collectively comprised 62.2% of global nominal GDP (USD 49.6 trillion) and 42.8% of global GDP (Int$54.2 trillion) at purchasing power parity.